A photo of myself and my ever-faithful companion, Doris the Jack Russell.

 Quicklime makes the toughest mortar and it's more than capable of withstanding the harshest of conditions which the most challenging areas of the north can throw at it.
 It will also outlast cement by many decades.

-It's a simple science based around that fact that a good traditional lime pointing mortar over the top of earth mortar means that the whol property can flex with the seasonal movement which all period properties go through during the year.
+It's a simple science based around that fact that a good traditional lime pointing mortar over the top of earth mortar means that the whole property can flex with the seasonal movement which all period properties go through during the year.
 In direct contrast, cementitious mortars are inflexible (so they crack) and their use leads to moisture retention, damp and mold.

 The above property is one I refurbished using hot mixed mortar in Bledington in the Cotwolds.
 The mullioned windows were also in need of sympathetic repair.
 A combination of specialist surface repair mortar and organic pigments and ochres made this possible.